Vietnamese mythology: Thần Trụ Trời

 The myth of Thần Trụ Trời tells that when the world was just a dark and chaotic area, a god with extraordinary appearance and strength appeared.
 God raised his head to the sky, dug the earth himself, and smashed rocks to form a pillar to support the sky.
 The work went on like this, and soon heaven and earth were divided.
 When the sky was high and dry, the god broke the pillars and threw rocks and stones everywhere, turning them into mountains, islands, high hills, and wide seas.
 So today, the ground is not flat.

 Popular heroes and gods

 Figures in Vietnamese mythology include The Four Immortals: the giant boy Thánh Gióng, mountain god Tản Viên Sơn Thánh, Chử Đồng Tử marsh boy, princess Liễu Hạnh.

 One of the Four Immortals also reemerges in the fighting between Sơn Tinh and Thủy Tinh ("the god of the mountain and the god of the Water").
 Historical legend occurs in the story of the Thuận Thiên ("Heaven's Will") magical sword of Emperor Lê Lợi.

 Folk mythology includes figures such as the mười hai bà mụ "Twelve Midwives", twelve goddesses who teach one-month-old babies skills such as sucking and smiling.

+Mythological beings and creatures

+Vietnamese mythology includes a wide range of supernatural beings associated with natural forces and religious practice.
+Dragons ("rồng") are among the most omnipotent and omnipresent figures and are generally seen as benevolent beings linked to water, rainfall, and kingship.
+This is a contrast to western ideas of dragons linked to fire and conflict.
+They also play a central role in origin myths, particularly through the figure of Lạc Long Quân.

+Other mythological beings include shape-shifting spirits such as the "hồ ly tinh" (fox spirit).
+They are depicted as helpful or as tricksters.
+They are believed to have the ability to cultivate, transform, and have magic.
+In the founding myth, Lạc Long Quân kills a fox spirit to prevent harm to the people.